Completing Medical Assistant training is your chance to widen your job opportunities and make a long-lasting difference

 - Coordinate patient care information with other health care providers

-The Manhattan Institute offers training designed to teach medical, clerical, clinical and laboratory skills so that our Medical Assistant course graduates are prepared for employment in any medical setting.
+The Manhattan Institute offers training designed to teach medical, clerical, clinical and laboratory skills so that our Medical Assistant classes prepare you for employment in any medical setting.

 The Medical Assistant Program is administered in two parts.

 Part I: 20 weeks of classroom training in both clinical and administrative duties.

 During classroom training, students will learn aspects of patient care through lectures and hands-on demonstration.